lehaifeng/T-GCN/README.md

 The manuscript can be visited at https://arxiv.org/abs/1811.05320

-If this repo is useful in your research, please cite our paper as follow.
+If this repo is useful in your research, please kindly consider citing our paper as follow.
 ```
 Bibtex
 @article{zhao2019tgcn,